-The bite size media format applies best-practice content marketing and edutainment, maximising uptake by a digital audiences including students.
+The bite size media format applies best-practice content marketing and edutainment, maximising uptake by all digital audiences.

-Organisations in the health, education and community sectors will be able to donate to the film’s production and then implement relevant sections in their training and advocacy programs.
+Organisations in advocacy and health, education and community sectors will be able to donate to the film’s production and then implement relevant sections in their public and training programs.

 We will be applying behavior-change communication principles to the story so that when combined with real-life complex characters, deep understanding and impact is achieved across multiple audiences.